Please see Information Circular 75 for details of historical changes to stamp duty announced in the State Budget

-If the transfer of business or partnership relates to, or includes, the transfer of a gaming machine business, including the transfer of any underlying or indirect interest in a gaming machine business, then the gaming machine surcharge may apply.
+If the transfer of a business or partnership relates to, or includes, the transfer of a gaming machine business, including the transfer of any underlying or indirect interest in a gaming machine business, then the gaming machine surcharge may apply.
 Refer to Circular No. 235 for more information.

 Refer to the Stamp Duty Document Guide for details regarding whether your document can be stamped via RevenueSA Online by an authorised user or must be submitted to RevenueSA with a completed Application for Stamp Duty Assessment.

 |Value of the Property||Amount of Duty|